RoySRC/MiniJavaCompiler/README.md

 In order to help us with type checking and translating the high level object-oriented miniJava program into Vapor IR code, we have decided to write a series of helper packages for visualization of the control flow in the abstract syntax tree (AST) nodes.
 We only need to write the visualizer for the initial type checking system and the conversion to Vapor IR.
+Both of these systems take in as input a miniJava program.
 Vapor IR and Vapor-M IR code does not have as complex of an AST structure as the equivalent miniJava program.
 We call this miniJava AST visualizer, the Pretty Print Visitor.
 The stdout of this package is best illustrated through the following code block and its visualized AST.
 ```java
 class Factorial{
     public static void main(String[] a){